OpenSpace/openspace.github.io/docs/builders/globebrowsing/build-local-dem-patches.md

     Center      (     127.841, -383474.739) ( 76d55'40.24"W, 11d28'10.02"S)
     ...

-This is a known issue, however, not properly addressed at the HiRISE website.
+This is a known issue, however, not properly addressed on the HiRISE website.
 Information about the problem and a solution can be found here: https://isis.astrogeology.usgs.gov/IsisSupport/index.php?topic=3440.0, And here: https://trac.osgeo.org/gdal/ticket/2706.
 The problem basically has to do with an incorrect radius set as part of the metadata in the JP2 (JPEG2000) files.
 We need to download the small program "fix_jp2", either an executable (ftp://pdsimage2.wr.usgs.gov/pub/pigpen/c_FORTRAN_code/) or the C++ code to compile it yourself (see the link to the trac ticket above), and run it with the JP2 file of interest as argument: